sai-ydev/MicroPython-i2c-scd/README.md

-# Python Driver for Sensirion I²C Carbon Dioxide Sensor
+# Python Driver for Sensirion I²C Carbon Dioxide Sensor - THIS IS A FORK

-This repository contains the Python driver to communicate with Sensirion SCD4x CO2 sensors using the I²C interface.
+This repository contains the MicroPython driver to communicate with Sensirion SCD4x CO2 sensors using the I²C interface.

 [<center><img src="images/SCD4x.png" width="300px"></center>](https://sensirion.com/my-scd-ek)